 John Chuback, MD, Board-Certified General Surgeon and Cardiovascular Surgeon, has dealt with every single one of the ten leading causes of death for more than 25 years.
 "What is fascinating is that there is one major disease that is extremely common that is not on the list, and I believe it should be.
-That disease is called obesity," he tells The Remedy.
+That disease is called obesity," he tells Eat This, Not That!
+Health.
 "If you look at medical and surgical literature, you will find that obesity has been associated with every single one of the top 10 causes of death in the United States without exception."

 In addition to diet and exercise, Chuback suggests that the patient goes for a full history and physical examination with his or her primary care provider.
 This should include having their weight measured, and a body mass index (BMI) calculated.
 "Make it your goal to get your BMI into the normal healthy range," Dr. Chuback urges.
 "If you find that you are overweight or obese, it's time to work on losing weight."

 A recent study published in the journal Lancet found that poor diet was responsible for more deaths than any other risk factor—including smoking.
 Of all the doctors surveyed, nearly every single one of them brought up diet as one of the main risk factors for early death.
 While individual eating habits will be examined later on, keep in mind that diet isn't all about the foods you are eating, but those you aren't also.

 Solution: Poor Diet